 - Audio file name and link

-- Transcript sections with timestamp, speaker label, and text snippet
+- Transcript sections with a timestamp, speaker label, and text snippet

-The large white area (4) is your editor area where you can add in transcript sections.
+- A large editor area where you can add in transcript sections.

-Once the transcript shows, you’re ready to make edits.
-If you want to skip editing, you can simply click the Add all to document button.
-That will carry over everything except the timestamps.
+Once the transcript shows up, you’re ready to make edits.
+If you want to skip editing, you can click the Add all to document button.
+That will carry over to everything except the timestamps.
 Most likely, you’ll need to edit.

 When you hover over a segment, the background color will change to white.
 This becomes the active transcript section.
 You can click the timestamp to the left of the speaker label to replay the section’s audio.
 The top playback controls [A] allow you to adjust the speed and direction.
-You can either edit the section by clicking the pencil icon [B] or add it to the Word editor by using the add_circle_outline button [C]
+You can edit the section by clicking the pencil icon [B] or add it to the Word editor using the ⊕ button [C].

-If your audio has multiple speakers, you should identify them first and change their labels.
-Microsoft allows you to make global changes like turning all “Speaker 1” to “Tony”.
+You should identify your audio first and change their labels if your audio has multiple speakers.
+Microsoft allows you to make global changes like turning all “Speaker 1” to “Tony.”
 This makes it much easier to follow along.